austinaoliu/austinaoliu.github.io/_posts/2018-03-26-Know where did Google track you.markdown

 If you want to try out and be surprised.
 [Here is the app](https://austin-liu.shinyapps.io/google_location_privacy_app/).

 `Privacy: We are not going to be another Cambridge Analytica!
 Your data would be uploaded to RShiny's cache.
 It will only be used for the purpose of rendering this visualisation.
-ANY FILE would be permently wiped once you closed this page.
-You are also welcomed to audit the code at A Light Data Lab Github Page`
+ANY FILE would be permently wiped once you closed the app.
+You are also welcomed to audit the code at` [A Light Data Lab Github Page](https://github.com/aoliu95/google_location_privacy_app)